 Alone or Lonely

-BY: Troy Murphy |January 2012
+BY: T. Franklin Murphy |January 2012 (edited 2019)

 Loneliness depresses, we are driven to connect.
-Loneliness is much more than social contact; we can be lonely when surrounded by people, or feel connected while alone.
+Loneliness is much more than social contact; we can be lonely when surrounded by people or feel connected while alone.
 A friend once proclaimed, “I am alone often but never lonely.”
 We are social creatures, wired for connection.
 Most can’t live on an emotional island without going mad.
 Each life intertwines with others in seen and unseen ways.
 Our biological hardware urges for connection; we long for others; when connections are missing, we feel lonely.
-The urge driving connections vary—some relentlessly driven for security while others find content with much less.
-Within the emotions stir with pushes and pulls, guilt and shame, closeness and distance, the feelings become the underlying drives that form and destroy relationships.
+The urge driving connections vary—some relentlessly driven for security while others feel content with much less.
+Emotions stir behaviors with pushes and pulls, guilt and shame, closeness and distance.
+These feelings become the underlying drives that form and destroy relationships.

 Healthy relationships remain within reach.
-The essential skills to succeed can be developed, improved and mastered.
-While we gain insight from a book or class, relationship success depends on practice, dragging new behaviors from vaguely understood theories on written pages to the barren fields of new connection.
-The scrambled feelings ignited by relationships need to be sorted and soothed.
-The painful bouts of loneliness spill over into interactions, poisoning connections with fears, jealousies and angers.
+The essential skills to connect can be developed, improved and mastered.
+While we gain insight from a book or class, relationship success relies on practice, dragging new behaviors from vaguely understood theories into the barren fields of new interactions.
+The scrambled feelings ignited by relationships must be recognized, sorted and soothed.
+Painful bouts of loneliness left unattended spill over into interactions, poisoning connections with fears, jealousies and angers.
 Instead of simply enjoying a night out with friends, the excursion becomes a constant trial, evaluating strength or weakness of the connection.